BrandonTaft/ts-autocomplete/README.md

 - `false` (default) values in dropdown will be in ascending order by default
 - `true` - If set to `true` the values will be in descending order

-### `disableOutsideClick : Boolean` (Optional)
-- `false` (default) the dropdown closes when mouse is clicked outside of the auto-complete wrapper div
-- `true` the dropdown only closes when onSelect fires or tab key is pressed
-- `NOTE!!!` to control the dropdown with `updateIsOpen` and keep this enabled, the element controlling the event should have a `className` of `ignore`

 ### `clearOnSelect: Boolean` (Optional)
 - `true` (default) the input will clear when an item is selected
 - `false` value selected will become the input value
 - `onMouseDown` can be used in `inputProps` to clear the input

 ### `submit : Boolean` (Optional)
-- Only used if you want to use a `SUBMIT` button
+- Only used if you want to use the built-in `SUBMIT` button
 - Each time it is updated to `true` the `handleSubmit` function runs
 - Should be used with `updateSubmit` to update the state in the parent back to `false`